LLNL/Caliper/doc/build.rst

 Build and install
 ================================

-Building and installing Caliper requires cmake, a current C++11-compatible compiler (GNU 4.8 and greater, LLVM clang 3.7 and greater are known to work), a Python interpreter, and the POSIX threads library.
+Building and installing Caliper requires cmake (version 3.0 or greater), a current C++11-compatible compiler (GNU 4.8 and greater, LLVM clang 3.7 and greater are known to work), a Python interpreter, and the POSIX threads library.

 To obtain Caliper, clone it from the
 `github repository <https://github.com/LLNL/Caliper>`_.